Rackspace Monitoring FAQ

 How does Rackspace Monitoring compare to open source solutions like Nagios?

-Rackspace Monitoring is intended to replace these type of tools.
-Although Rackspace Monitoring doesn’t offer all the features of Nagios, it is hosted as a service, API driven, and built for the cloud.
+Rackspace Monitoring is intended to replace these types of tools.
+Although Rackspace Monitoring doesn’t offer all the features of Nagios®, it is hosted as a service, API driven, and built for the cloud.
 Rackspace Monitoring also provides geographically redundant checks, which is generally difficult to get with any solution.
-Customers can leverage our big data center footprint, incredible scalability, and our continuous release feature.
+Customers can leverage our large data center footprint, incredible scalability, and our continuous release feature.
 Future improvements to the service are released as they become functional, so there is no need to wait for an upgrade package, and no need for downtime.

 Can I request to retain alert log data for less than 60 days?